 While Republic Bancorp's payout ratio might seem fairly standard, it's worth remembering that Republic Bancorp may be investing much of the rest of its net profits in future growth.

-Republic Bancorp, Inc., a financial holding company, provides banking products and services in the United States.
-It operates through five segments: Traditional Banking, Warehouse Lending, Mortgage Banking, Tax Refund Solutions, and Republic Credit Solutions.
-The company accepts demand, savings, time, and brokered and other certificates of deposits; and money market and individual retirement accounts.
-Its loan products include single family, first lien residential real estate, and adjustable rate mortgage loans; commercial real estate, construction and land development, and commercial and industrial loans; home improvement and home equity, and secured and unsecured personal loans; and aircraft loans.
-The company also offers credit cards; title insurance and other financial products and services; and memory banking, private banking, lockbox processing, remote deposit capture, business online banking, account reconciliation, automated clearing house processing, and Internet and mobile banking services.
+Republic Bancorp, Inc. , a financial holding company, provides various banking products and services in the United States.
+It operates in five segments: Traditional Banking, Warehouse, Mortgage Banking, Tax Refund Solutions, and Republic Credit Solutions.
+The company accepts demand, money market accounts, savings, individual retirement accounts, time, brokered, and other certificates of deposit.
+Its loan products include residential real estate, commercial real estate, construction and land development, home improvement and home equity, secured and unsecured personal, and aircraft loans.
+The company also offers credit cards; title insurance and other financial products and services; and memory banking, private banking, lockbox processing, remote deposit capture, business online banking, account reconciliation, automated clearing house processing, and internet and mobile banking services.
 In addition, it provides short-term and revolving credit facilities to mortgage bankers; tax refund solutions, which facilitate the receipt and payment of federal and state tax refund products through third-party tax preparers and tax-preparation software providers; and general purpose reloadable prepaid cards through third party service providers.
-Further, the company offers consumer credit products; and property and casualty insurance products.
-As of December 31, 2019, it operated 41 full-service banking centers and two loan production offices.
-Republic Bancorp, Inc. is headquartered in Louisville, Kentucky.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.